EliasB8/100-days-of-code/log.md

 **Today's Progress**: Today I continued on freeCodeCamp funcitonal programming course and reached 63% from 25% quiet challenging but map, filter and reduce are powerful array prototype functions.

 **Thoughts**: JS and it's built in functions.
 So powerful!!

+### Day 14: June 17, Friday, 2020

+**Today's Progress**: Today I finished the third week in the coursera course first module and submitted my third assignment which was about Boostrap modals.

+**Thoughts**: The best feeling is seeing your first written code execute as it is supposed to.